Chronic pain: Nonopioids

 Psychological treatments, including cognitive behavioral therapy and acceptance and commitment therapy can be helpful for improving quality of life and reducing pain interference.
 Brief mindfulness-based treatment approaches have been used, but they are not yet recommended as a first-line treatment.
 The effectiveness of mindfulness-based pain management (MBPM) has been supported by a range of studies.

 Among older adults psychological interventions can help reduce pain and improve self-efficacy for pain management.
 Psychological treatments have also been shown to be effective in children and teens with chronic headache or mixed chronic pain conditions.

+Exercise

 While exercise has been offered as a method to lessen chronic pain and there is some evidence of benefit, this evidence is tentative.
 For people living with chronic pain, exercise results in few side effects.

-Opioids

-In those who have not benefited from other measures and have no history of either mental illness or substance use disorder treatment with opioids may be tried.
-If significant benefit does not occur it is recommended that they be stopped.
-In those on opioids, stopping or decreasing their use may improve outcomes including pain.

-Some people with chronic pain benefit from opioid treatment and others do not; some are harmed by the treatment.
-Possible harms include reduced sex hormone production, hypogonadism, infertility, impaired immune system, falls and fractures in older adults, neonatal abstinence syndrome, heart problems, sleep-disordered breathing, opioid-induced hyperalgesia, physical dependence, addiction, abuse, and overdose.
+Other interventions

+Interventional pain management may be appropriate, including techniques such as trigger point injections, neurolytic blocks, and radiotherapy.
+While there is no high quality evidence to support ultrasound, it has been found to have a small effect on improving function in non-specific chronic low back pain.